Professor John Divers

 I was one of the founders of the European Non-Categorical Thinking Project (EuNoC) in which philosophers, and reaseraches in cognate disciplines, come together to think about problems involving modalities (see above) probabilities, and conditionals.

-I am also the Director of the Thinking Counterfactually research project which was funded in its initial phase (2016-18) by the Leverhilme Trust.
+I was also the Director of the Thinking Counterfactually research project which was funded in its initial phase (2016-18) by the Leverhilme Trust.